ba-san/Count-Annotator2/README.md

 ### cropping

 1.set cropped image size and the intervals of sliding window.
+You don't need to care thorn as long as using cropping.py.
+Keep it to 0.
 ```
 width = 256
 height = 256
 x_gap = 30
 y_gap = 30
+thorn = 0
 ```
 In this case, cropped image size is 256px x 256px
 and interval of slidng window is 30px for both x and y.